andandandand/model-deployment-workshop/README.md

 The folders `fastapi_intro`, `markdown_notes`, `unsplash_images`, and `notebooks` are content for the live workshop.

 ## Getting Started
-Reading through the following notes will give you an intuition about what are we doing thinks like we do:
+Reading through the following notes will give you an intuition about why are we doing things like we do:
 * [Resnet notebook to perform image classification (Google Colab)](https://colab.research.google.com/drive/1IoAGXNhAFW1ojLKaLz7tMRB6fLTwcVup#scrollTo=3YkOrHc-_XC3)
 * [Intro to FastAPI](https://github.com/andandandand/model-deployment-workshop/blob/master/markdown_notes/Intro%20to%20FastAPI.md)
 * [Serving FastAPI apps through Uvicorn]()